mozilla/webliteracymap/README.md

-Web Literacy Map v1.1
+Web Literacy Map
 ==========================

 *Note: from January-March 2015 we're [working on an update to v1.5](https://wiki.mozilla.org/Webmaker/WebLiteracyMap/v1.5).
 Join us and have your say!*

 =====================

-Mozilla defines web literacy as the skills and competencies needed for reading, writing and participating on the web.
-To chart these skills and competencies, Mozilla worked alongside a [community of stakeholders](https://wiki.mozilla.org/Learning/WebLiteracyMap/Contributors) to create the Web Literacy Map.
+Mozilla defines web literacy as the skills and competencies needed for reading, writing and participating on the open web.
+To chart these skills and competencies, Mozilla work alongside a [community of stakeholders](https://wiki.mozilla.org/Learning/WebLiteracyMap/Contributors) to create and sustain the Web Literacy Map.
 Read more about why Mozilla cares about web literacy in this [Webmaker Whitepaper](https://mozilla.github.io/webmaker-whitepaper/).

 =====================

-![Web Literacy Map v1.1](https://i.imgur.com/4U0zZLH.png)
+![Web Literacy Map v1.1](https://i.imgur.com/4U0zZLH.png) *(v1.5 visual update coming soon!)*

 The Web Literacy Map is comprised of three strands:

-* **Exploring** - navigating the web
+* **Exploring** - reading the web
-* **Building** - creating for the web
+* **Building** - writing for the web
 * **Connecting** - participating on the web

 You can find resources relating to the Web Literacy Map at [webmaker.org/resources](https://webmaker.org/resources).